sakulmore/CS_1.6__PlayTime_Logger/README.md

 # CVARs
 `playtime_resetfile` = Deletes the contents of the "playtime_logger.txt" file (and thus also deletes the record of players' playtime).
-- To execute the command, you need to have the "ADMIN_RCON" admin flag.

 `playtime_allowspectator 1/0` = Enables or disables logging of player time when the player is in Spectator mode.
+- To execute the commands, you need to have the "ADMIN_RCON" admin flag.

 # Chat Commands
 `/rpt` = Deletes the contents of the "playtime_logger.txt" file (and thus also deletes the record of players' playtime).